Skip to main content

 Beyond the Core

-In order to enhance and integrate our rich curriculum, students meet with specialized teachers throughout the week who allow students to enrich their learning through physical education, music, drama, visual arts, dance, Spanish, and technology.
+To enhance and integrate our rich curriculum, students meet with specialized teachers throughout the week who allow them to enrich their learning through physical education, music, drama, visual arts, dance, Spanish, and STEM.

-All elementary school students participate in music class weekly and are exposed to music theory and instrumental instruction, and learn a variety of liturgical, classical, and contemporary music.
-Engagement through song and movement are elements of every class, and two annual music programs highlight the year.
+All elementary school students participate in music classes weekly.
+They are exposed to music theory and instrumental instruction and learn a variety of liturgical, classical, and contemporary music.
+Engagement through song and movement is an element of every class, and two annual music programs highlight the year.

-Physical Education classes are offered to PreK students weekly, twice per week for students in Kindergarten through Grade 3, and three times per week for students in Grades 4 - 8.
-The physical education curriculum strives to develop lifelong positive attitudes and habits towards physical fitness and achieving a healthy lifestyle.
+Physical Education classes are offered to PreK students weekly, twice weekly for students in Kindergarten through Grade 3, and three times weekly for students in Grades 4 - 8.
+The physical education curriculum develops teamwork skills and habits for physical fitness and achieving a healthy lifestyle.

 Spanish class, with an immersion focus, is held two days each week for PreK through 5th grade.
 In middle school, Spanish instruction is held three times per week.
-The Spanish curriculum offers both language and cultural experiences that foster an appreciation for cultural diversity.
+The Spanish curriculum offers language and cultural experiences that foster an appreciation for cultural diversity.
+Additionally, heritage speakers are invited to participate in a weekly Spanish enrichment class.

-In weekly Art classes for Kindergarten through Grade eight, students enjoy a hands-on approach to the visual arts, using their creative intellect to produce works of art as they study a variety of modes and artists from all over the world.
-Additionally, parent volunteers regularly visit art classes to highlight great works of visual arts through a partnership with the Art Institute of Chicago.
+In weekly Art classes for Pre-Kindergarten through Grade eight, students enjoy a hands-on approach to the visual arts.
+They use their creative intellect to produce works of art as they study a variety of modes and artists from all over the world.